 Maintain a High Credit Score

 Applying for credit sparingly ensures your score can be as high as possible.
 Each inquiry can drop your score by at least 10 points (the actual number depends on several factors).
-Your score will gradually recover, but continual inquires suppress your score and give the impression to lenders that you’re risky.
+Your score will gradually recover, but continual inquiries suppress your score and give the impression to lenders that you’re risky.

 Ideally, you should try to have at most three hard inquiries on your credit report at any given time.
 Not going above three inquiries in a rolling 24-month period gives you some flexibility when you need to unexpectedly apply for a new loan, credit card, or job.